CalamarBicefalo/paint-cli/README.md

-#Paint
+# CLI Paint

 Paint is a CLI drawing tool for artists who become creative when they have limited resources available.
+It is also a silly app that was fun to code.

 ## Getting started